w3c/window-management/EXPLAINER.md

 };

 // NEW: Interface inherits Screen and exposes additional information.
-[SecureContext] interface ScreenAdvanced : Screen {
+[SecureContext] interface ScreenDetailed : Screen {
   // Shape matches commonly implemented Screen attributes that that are not yet
   // standardized; see https://developer.mozilla.org/en-US/docs/Web/API/Screen
   // Distances from a multi-screen origin (e.g. primary screen top left) to the: